If you’re looking for a stunning fall road trip, you won’t find anything more stunning than a New England road trip!

 How about this for a photo op!
 Get up bright and early (before sunrise), put on your arm clothes (and boots and socks, there’s a lot of hanging around while they get the balloons blown up and you’re standing on chilly grass!) and take a hot air balloon ride with CT Ballooning.

 Phew!
 There you have it.
-Some helpful tips and loads of ideas to help you plan your fall foliage itinerary.
+Some helpful tips and loads of ideas to help you plan your New England fall road trip itinerary.

 If you are planning a New England road trip in fall or any time of the year, click here for the official Discover New England website for more info.